How does the Tool Library Work?

 What is the Open Shop?

-Each of our branches has a shop space where our large and specialty equiptment lives, and where members can use items (from both the shop and lending inventory) to work on their projects.
+Each of our branches has a shop/makerspace where our large and specialty equiptment lives, and where members can use items (from both the shop and lending inventory) to work on their projects.
 Think of it like your garage - except we're comfy year-round and you get to build in community alongside other MTL members.
 Our shop is primarily set-up as a classic woodshop, though we're adding more makerspace components as we grow.
 It's also the space where we host MTL's classes and hands-on workshops.
-Our volunteer Shop Mentors are on-site as well to help if you have questions, need advice, or just need an extra set of hands.
+Our volunteer Shop Mentors are usually on-site as well to help if you have questions, need advice, or just need an extra set of hands.

 If I’m working on a project in the Shop, can I keep it there until I finish?

 Currently, our space is very limited for storage, so we ask members to bring their projects back/forth.
-Sometimes, we may be able to make special arrangements for small projects, or larger projects over the consecutive days, on a case-by case basis.
+Sometimes, we may be able to make special arrangements for small projects, or larger projects over consecutive open days, on a case-by case basis.

 What if I hurt myself in the Shop?